Ministerial Formation

 Educating Ministers of Character

 This article was written as a contribution to the work being done in the Church of England in preparation for the introduction of the Common Awards curriculum for ministerial education.
-It was included in the handbook for the working groups meeting to devise modules for ministerial training, and appears on the Church of England website.
+It was included in the handbook for the working groups meeting to devise modules for ministerial training, and appeared on the Church of England website.
+A revised version was published in the Journal of Adult Theological Education, vol 10, n0 1, 2013.

 A short article published in the Journal of Adult Theological Education, 6.2, 2009, looking at how theological reflection can be taught effectively and the issues that arise.